UofT-DSI/shell/03-assignments/BashAssignment.md

 ## Instructions
 * Complete the listed tasks in Bash
 * Your assignment submission should consist of one PDF file with screenshots of both your command and the output of your command, if any, and one ZIP file with the contents of the `tidied_data` directory.
-* *Hint*: Write your bash commands in a text file and
+* *Hint*: Write your bash commands in a text file (a shell script!) and paste into your terminal so that:
+    * you can keep track of your progress
+    * you can start over and get back to where you were if anything goes wrong

 ## Introduction